Effective potential for Polyakov loops from a center symmetric effective theory in three dimensions: Results

 Below, we shall show that in the weak-coupling regime (large $\beta$, small $m^2$) a non-analytic contribution $\sim \sqrt{\ell^2}$ to the effective potential arises dynamically.
 It is distinct from the Vandermonde potential $V_{\rm Vdm} = -\frac{1}{2}\log(1-\ell^2)$ generated by the SU(2) group measure, and from the "bare" potential $\sim -m^2 \ell^2$ which is included in the action~(\ref{Slatt}).
-We find that for a broad range of the couplings $\beta$ and $m^2$ the potential has the form \be V_{\rm fit}(\rho) = -\frac{1}{2}\log(1-\rho^2) \, +\, a-b \rho+c \rho^2~~. \ee Note that the term proportional to $\rho\equiv\sqrt{\ell^2}$ of course does not break the Z(2) symmetry explicitly, and is not to be confused with a Z(2) background field $\sim \, -h\ell$ corresponding to (heavy) dynamical quarks in the fundamental representation.
+We find that for a broad range of the couplings $\beta$ and $m^2$ the potential has the form \be V_{\rm fit}(\rho) = -\frac{1}{2}\log(1-\rho^2) \, +\, a-b \rho+c \rho^2~~. \ee Note that the term proportional to $\rho\equiv\sqrt{\ell^2}$ of course does not break the Z(2) symmetry explicitly, and is not to be confused with a Z(2) background field $\sim \, -h\ell$ corresponding to (heavy) dynamical quarks in the fundamental representation (note also that the coefficient $a$ is just a normalization and is not of any physical significance).

 All measurements presented here were performed on a $N_s=24$ cubic lattice.
-However, using smaller lattices we have checked that the coefficients $a$, $b$, $c$ from~(\ref{eq:Vrho}) do not change much with volume if $N_s \geq 12$. $N_s=24$ appears to be a good approximation to the infinite volume limit where, as indicated in eq.~(\ref{eq:Veff_part}), one expects the potential to be volume independent.
+However, using smaller lattices we have checked that the coefficients $a$, $b$, $c$ from~(\ref{eq:Vrho}) do not change much with volume if $N_s \geq 12$. $N_s=24$ appears to be a good approximation to the infinite volume limit where, as indicated in eq.~(\ref{eq:Veff_part}), one expects the potential to be volume independent (this holds even close to the phase boundary where correlation lengths diverge).
 5000 independent lattice configurations were generated for each combination of $\beta, m^2$.

 We first consider the case without potential, $m^2=0$.
-The phase transition occurs along a vertical line in the phase diagram at $\beta_C \approx 0.9$.
+The phase transition occurs at $\beta_C \approx 0.9$ for this case.
 Below the phase transition point we find that the potential defined via eq.~(\ref{eq:Veff}) coincides with the Vandermonde potential $V_{\rm Vdm}$, hence $a=b=c=0$ within numerical precision.
 This is shown in fig.~\ref{fig:Ph_r}.

 On the other hand, for $\beta>\beta_C$ both coefficients $a$ and $b$ from eq.~(\ref{eq:Vrho}) turn non-zero.
 The quadratic coefficient $c$ does not appear since $m^2=0$.
 The coefficient $b$ appears to arise purely from the dynamics of fluctuations.
 Its behavior is shown in fig.~\ref{fig:coeff_1}.